AlexJackson01/meet-in-the-middle/README.md

 &nbsp;
 # API keys

 To run the location searches, you will need to sign up for accounts with [Open Route Service](https://openrouteservice.org/) and the [TomTom Developer Portal](https://developer.tomtom.com/).
-It is quick and easy to register and generate API keys on both sites.
+It is quick and easy to generate API keys on both sites.
+They offer free plans with a generous allowance of API requests per day.

 _Open Route Service_ – you can login easily with your Github account.
 Once logged in, under your ‘Dashboard’, request a free token and give it a nickname of your choice.
 Copy this token and assign it to the ```geoKey``` variable on **line 45** of ```App.js```.